Urban Communication Research Grant 2020

 A 7-person committee consisting of five IAMCR members and two Urban Communication Foundation representatives will judge the proposals.
 IAMCR representatives in the committee are Nico Carpentier (Chair), Cees Hamelink, Janet Wasko, Aimée Vega Montiel and Olesya Venger.
 Urban Communication Foundation representatives are Gary Gumpert and Susan Drucker.

-The grant is awarded each year at the annual IAMCR Conference, this year in Tampere, Finland from July 12-16, 2020.
-Grant winners are encouraged to attend the entire Tampere conference, and to present a paper there.
-They must also report to IAMCR and the UCF on the progress of their research at the 2021 year conference, and are required to submit a paper for this conference.
+The grant is awarded each year at the annual IAMCR Conference, but this year it will be part of the online IAMCR conference, organised by Tampere University.
+Grant winners must report to IAMCR and the UCF on the progress of their research at the 2021 year conference, and are required to submit a paper for this conference.

 Submit the application electronically to UrbanCommunication2020 [at] iamcr.org.